 The court will also have to consider whether family violence is a factor when making a decision about the “best interests of a child.”
 If it is, then the court has to examine another important list of factors, including:

-how often and how serious the family violence is
+- how often and how serious the family violence is

-whether there is a pattern of coercive and controlling behaviour
+- whether there is a pattern of coercive and controlling behaviour

-whether the person who has been violent has taken any steps to prevent future violence and improve their parenting
+- whether the person who has been violent has taken any steps to prevent future violence and improve their parenting

-Starting March 1, 2021, new rules will apply to what happens when someone wants to move away, with or without their child.
+Starting March 1, 2021, new rules apply to what happens when someone wants to move away, with or without their child.
 When the move is likely to have a “significant impact” on the relationship a child has with someone who has parenting time, decision-making responsibility, or contact, the law calls this relocation.

 Under the new law, when someone plans to relocate, they have to give 60 days’ written notice.
 This must be given to anyone who has parenting time, decision-making responsibility, or contact.
 (Notice may not have to be given if there is family violence.)
 Someone with parenting time or decision-making responsibility has 30 days to object to the relocation by giving written notice of their objection or filing a court application.
 Someone with contact cannot object to a plan to relocate.

-Your custody and access agreement or order will still be valid after the new Divorce Act comes into effect.
+An agreement or order about custody and access made before March 1, 2021 is still valid.
 Some legal terms have changed, but those changes don’t require you to go to court to update your existing agreement or order.